 (26) Notes that, given the need for more specialised personnel, the focus of the Member States should not only be on recruitment of competent armed forces personnel, but also on the retention of needed specialists;

 (28) Believes that such initiatives contribute to improving the quality of education in the cyber defence field at EU level, in particular through the creation of wide-ranging technical platforms and the establishment of a community of EU experts; believes that European armed forces can broaden their appeal by providing comprehensive cyber defence training to attract and retain cyber talent; stresses the need to identify weaknesses in the computer systems of both the Member States and the EU institutions; recognises that human error is one of the most frequently identified weaknesses in cyber security systems, and calls, therefore, for regular training of both military and civilian personnel working for EU institutions;”

-The next step will be the vote on the Motion for a European Parliament Resolution.
-This will normally take place at the June 2018 plenary session in Strasbourg.
-Once this decisive step has been taken it will be up to the Member States to work with the resolution.
+Now that the European Parliament adopted the resolution, it will be up to the Member States to work with it.
 EUROMIL will monitor this process and not hesitate to remind the resolution if needed!